KoushikSahu/Motor-Part-Shop-Software/README.md

 This is a basic implementation of a software to automate the tasks of a motor part shop.
 This is made as a software engineering lab project.

+## Team Members
+Biswaranjan Behera - 118CS0151
+Rishabh Roshan Malik - 118CS0175
+Swaraj Pradhan - 118CS0195
+Deepak Kumar Sial - 118CS0214
+Koushik Sahu - 118CS0597

 ## Usage

-To build from source: [User Manual](https://docs.google.com/document/d/1bATbbBtC2wPmFjVsbVVNemMkhSangA7FE3qBN07dGkE/edit?usp=sharing)
+To build from source: [User Manual](assets/User\ Manual.pdf)

 Webapp deployed at: [Motor-Z](https://motor-parts-shop.herokuapp.com/)